-Where any vessel of 12 metres in length and over to which this Order applies is equipped with a controllable pitch propeller the propeller and its control gear shall be adequate having regard to the intended service of the vessel.
+Where any vessel to which this Order applies is equipped with a controllable pitch propeller the propeller and its control gear shall be adequate having regard to the intended service of the vessel.

-Refrigerating plants
+53 Refrigerating plants

-- (1) In every vessel of 12 metres in length and over to which this Order applies refrigerating plants shall be of a design and construction adequate for the service for which they are intended and shall be so installed and protected as to reduce to a minimum any danger to persons on board. - (2) In every such vessel ammonia and methylchloride shall not be used as refrigerants.
+- (1) In every vessel to which this Order applies refrigerating plants shall be of a design and construction adequate for the service for which they are intended and shall be so installed and protected as to reduce to a minimum any danger to persons on board. - (2) In every such vessel ammonia and methylchloride shall not be used as refrigerants.